nehahasija/CabSharingApp/README.md

 # CabSharingApp
 * Create CabSharing Android Clone App
 * Fetch and show user current location
-* Fetch and show nearby cabs on Google Map as pins
+* Fetch and show nearby cabs on Google Map as car pins
+* Clicking my location icon navigates map to current loc marker*
+* SwipeTorefresh shows nearby cabs on Maps again*
 * Clicking on a particular cab will take user to its detail view where user can rent that cab

 ## ARCHITECTURE